-While HOLD key is illuminated, TACAN, GPS, and data link updates are inhibited
+While HOLD key is illuminated, TACAN, GPS. and data link updates are inhibited.

 - n.
-UTM Inertial Position Check as follows: - (1) Data selector UTM WYPT (check HOLD key illuminated). - (2) Left-hand display Read northing in kilometers. - (3) Right-hand display Read zone and easting in kilometers. - (4) Compare with values from UTM Position procedure. - (5) INSERT/ADVANCE Depress. - (6) Right-hand display Read zone and extra precision easting values to the nearest meter. - (7) HOLD key Depress to return the INS to normal operation HOLD key will dim.
+UTM Inertial Position Check as follows: - Data selector UTM WYPT (check HOLD key illuminated). - (2) Left-hand display Read not-thing in kilometers. - Right-hand display Read zone and easting in kilometers. - (4) Compare with values from UTM Position procedure. - (5) INSERT/ADVANCE Depress. - (6) Left-hand display Read extra precision nor-thing values to nearest meter. - (7) Right-hand display Read zone and extra precision easting values to the nearest meter. - (8) HOLD key Depress to return the INS to normal operation.
+HOLD key will dim.

 - o.
-Leg Switching Check as follows: - INS Set up for manual flyover when approaching waypoint. - (2) ALERT indicator Monitor (The ALERT monitor will illuminate approximately two minutes before the waypoint is reached.) - (3) Data selector L/L POS (when approaching waypoint). - (4) HOLD key Depress when closest to the waypoint. - (5) Present position readout Record. - (6) Error distance (if any) Visually estimate between the location at which the HOLD button was pressed and the location of the waypoint. - (7) Compare the frozen INS display of present position with the coordinates of the waypoint, taking into account the visually observed error distance.
+Leg switching Check as follows: - (1) INS Set up for manual flyover when approaching waypoint. - (2) ALERT indicator Monitor.
+(The ALERT monitor will illuminate approximately two minutes before the waypoint is reached.) - (3) Data selector L/L POS (when approaching waypoint). - (4) HOLD key Depress when closest to the waypoint. - (5) Present position readout Record. - (6) Error distance (if any) -Visually estimate between the location at which the HOLD button was pressed and the location of the waypoint.

+Compare the frozen INS display of present position with the coordinates of the waypoint, taking into account the visually observed error distance.
 This position error shall not exceed 1200 feet.

 - (8) HOLD button Depress to restore the display to normal. - p.
-Automatic Leg Switching Check as follows: - (1) ROLL LIM key 25° (dim) for the first waypoint. - (2) ROLL LIM key 10° (lighted) for second waypoint. - (3) Check that the aircraft changes course smoothly. - q.
-Attitude Mode Check as follows. - Mode selector ATT after passing the starting point and observing the present position. - (2) Check that INS attitude signals continue to be available by monitoring instruments. - (3) Check that the instruments can operate from other navigation signals not coming from the INS. - \4.
-Audio control panel and inter K1-2 phone system Check each unit as follows: - a.
-Interphone functional check: - (1) Receiver selector switches OFF.
+Automatic leg switching Check as follows: - (1) ROLL LIM key 25° (dim) for the first waypoint. - (2) ROLL LIM key 10° (lighted) for second waypoint. - (3) Check that the aircraft changes course smoothly. - q.
+Attitude mode Check as follows: - (1) Mode selector ATT after passing the starting point and observing the present position. - (2) Check that INS attitude signals continue to be available by monitoring instruments. - (3) Check that the instruments can operate from other navigation signals not coming from the INS. - 4.
+Audio control panel and interphone system Check each unit as follows: - a.
+Interphone functional check: - Receiver selector switches

+OFF.

-- (2) ICS switch NORM - (3) Transmitter selector switches on pilot's and copilot's audio control panel -INTPH This will allow the pilot to talk to the copilot by pressing a microphone switch and speaking into microphone or visa-versa from copilot's position. - (4) Microphone switches Actuate one at a time and speak into appropriate microphone.
-Side tone should be heard and speech should be heard in other headset. - (5) ICS switch HOT MIC Crew should be able to converse on intercom without depressing microphone switches. - (6) Volume control Check for function - b.
-Receiver and transmitter facilities Check as follows - Receiver volume controls Turn all fully counterclockwise. - Receiver switches (audio control panel)
+- (2) ICS switch NORM. - (3) Transmitter selector switches on pilot's and copilot's audio control panel INTPH.
+This will allow the pilot to talk to the copilot by pressing a microphone switch and speaking into microphone or visa-versa from copilot's position. - (4) Microphone switches Actuate one at a time and speak into appropriate microphone.
+Side tone should be heard and speech should be heard in other headset, - (5) ICS switch HOT MIC.
+Crew should be able to converse on intercom without depressing microphone switches. - (6) Volume control Check for function. - b.
+Receiver and transmitter facilities - Check as follows: - Receiver volume controls on appropriate receiver, listening for either radio reception or background noise.

-Push on one at a time and turn clockwise to increase volume and increase volume on appropriate receiver, listening for either radio reception or background noise.
+Turn all fully counterclockwise. - (2) Receiver switches (audio control panel) Push on one at a time and turn clockwise to increase volume and increase volume